The problem we’re addressing

 As a consequence of this treatment some property features develop a currency all of their own, such as “European appliances” and “Caesarstone benchtops”.
 Conversely, when they are not visible, they are not valuable.

-When a trusted set of energy efficiency features are available in the listing portals, CRM’s and marketing and campaign technology utilised by agents then it enables these features to become VISABLE and to represent better quality data.
+When a trusted set of energy efficiency features are available in the listing portals, CRM’s and marketing and campaign technology utilised by agents then it enables these features to become VISIBLE and to represent better quality data.

 As a sector, our property platforms and solutions underpin the whole property lifecycle and enable property professionals, businesses and consumers to engage in every touchpoint of the property journey.